aisharahman/aisharahman.github.io/_pages/cv.md

 Work Experience
 ======

+* Feb.
+2022 – Present: Vice Chair
+  * IEEE Albuquerque Women in Engineering Affinity Group
+    - Organizing and conducting monthly public talks, workshops, and other volunteering activities for promoting women engineers and scientists and inspiring girls around the world to follow their academic interests to a career in engineering.
+    -
 * Jan.
-2022 – Present: Teaching Assistant (University of New Mexico)
+2022 – May.
+2022: Teaching Assistant (University of New Mexico)
   * ECE 440 - Introduction to Computer Networks
     - Assisting in preparation and conduction of the course.
 The course covers the fundamental concepts in the design and implementation of computer communication networks, their protocols, and applications.